KnowageLabs/Knowage-Documentation/functionalities-guide/Cockpit/ka_user_cockpit.rst

     Change chart type button.

-Referring to Figure below, the available chart types are: parallel, scatter, wordcloud, line, radar, bar and pie.
+Referring to figure below, the available chart types are: parallel, scatter, wordcloud, line, radar, bar and pie.

 .. figure:: media/image196.png

     Available chart types.

 Pay attention though to the fact that when grouping functions have been used, the change chart type may not report the same level of aggregation.
 In fact, not all type of chart allows the grouping function.
 Refer to Chart types in detail to read more about each chart type configuration.
 Pay also attention when a two-series chart is chaned with a single-series one.
 For instance the parallel chart works only when (at laest) two series have been set, while the wordcloud works with only one series.

 General configuration
 -------------------------